 Guest Blog By Lis McLoughlin, PhD

-Online events are easier, save money, and more sustainable than in-person events when done right.
+Sustainable online events are easier and save more money than in-person events when done right.

 Online events benefit the environment by replacing energy-intensive and currently (during the pandemic) dangerous in-person events.
 Online events are safe because they maintain social distancing, and are also efficient as they eliminate all transportation, facility heating/cooling, catering and waste energy costs, adding a relatively small internet energy use cost.
 This is a huge savings.
 A recent Australian study found that videoconferencing takes at most 7% of the energy of an in-person conference.

 Here are a few tips to help you hold your green event safely and seamlessly online.

 Event software comes in 2 main types: webinar or meeting.
 Which will best suit your audience?
 An easy test is to ask yourself how you would set up the chairs if you were meeting in person.
 If the chairs would be in rows all facing a podium or a stage, that’s a webinar.
 If you’d be in a circle or around one or more tables, it’s a meeting.

 Invite, meet, follow up electronically.

 It’s easiest and least wasteful of paper to invite people to your event by email, e-newsletter, social media post, or through your website.
 People who are not online already are not likely to come to your online event, and it’s long, complicated links are difficult to type into a browser manually.
 An added bonus to online events is that the advertising, outreach, and ticketing is taken entirely online, too.
 After your event, your reports from a webinar (email lists, registration, attendance, etc.) and any follow-up surveys will also be electronic in database format without the need for paper.